Tight bounds on the maximal perimeter of convex equilateral small polygons: Perimeters of convex equilateral small polygons

 that belongs to $(\sin^2(\pi/8),4\sin^2(\pi/16))$.
 Note that the following inequalities are strict: $\ell_4^* < L_4^*$ and $\ell_8^* < L_8^*$.

 For $n=2^s$ with $s\ge 4$, exact solutions of the maximal perimeter problem appear to be presently out of reach.
-However, tight lower bounds can be obtained analytically.
-Recently, Bingane~\cite{bingane2021b} proved that, for $n=2^s$ with $s\ge 2$,
+However, tight lower bounds may be obtained analytically.
+Recently, Bingane~\cite{bingane2022e,bingane2021d} proved that, for $n=2^s$ with $s\ge 4$,

 which implies

 On the other hand, Mossinghoff~\cite{mossinghoff2008} constructed a family of convex equilateral small $n$-gons $\geo{M}_n$, illustrated in Figure~\ref{figure:Mn}, such that

 and